 This product is no longer in stock

-Featuring highly programmable and adoptable AFE IC, this Click board™ can be used in a really wide range of different applications.
+Featuring highly adaptable programmable AFE IC, this Click board™ can be used in a really wide range of different applications.
 It allows development of oximetry algorithms, development of heart rate measurement applications, even building of ambient light projects.
 Offering expandability with external LED and PD elements, this Click board™ can be used in virtually any photometric application.

 Oxygen saturation in the blood can be determined by measuring the light absorption in the red/IR part of the spectrum.
 The oxygen saturated blood absorbs more red light and less infrared, than the unsaturated blood.
 This fact can be used to determine the oxygen saturation of the blood.
 For a healthy adult person, the peripheral capillary oxygen saturation (SpO2) percentage ranges from 95% to 100%.
 Oximeter click can provide the SpO2 measurement, by simply placing the index finger over the optical sensor.